Benedito821/Multi-client_websocket/README.md

 ![](https://github.com/Benedito821/Server_cabinet_monitor/blob/http_server_with_ajax/modbus_client_sim.gif)

 # CONTROL.html
 Again, MEMP_NUM_TCP_PCB and MEMP_NUM_NETCONN play a huge role when it comes to how many media resources we want to fetch from the server, once we are using a new connection per request(not using keep-alive).
 Another tweak would be increasing the queue of pending connections(backlog), i.e. listen(my_socket, backlog);.
 On this web page we toggle the on-board LED and visually show the state of the on-board button(pressed/unpressed).
+The request for the button state is sent on a 100ms rate, what is too often.
+A webscoket would be better here.
 ![](https://github.com/Benedito821/Server_cabinet_monitor/blob/http_server_with_ajax/control_webpage.gif)

 # SPACEROCKETS.html